orstavik/JoiEvents/docs/4_EventSequence/2_Pattern11_ListenUp.md

 To listen for events in JS can be expensive.
 If you listen for events such as `wheel`, `scroll`, `touchmove`, and `touchstart`, then your app can quickly start to lag (cf. PayAttention).
 And this can be a problem for EventSequences.
 If an EventSequence *always* listens for *all* events, it can lag.

 To make EventSequences more efficient, we can use the ListenUp pattern.
 ListenUp reduces the cost of event listeners by adding them *as late as possible*.
-The ListenUp pattern is based

 ## HowTo: ListenUp

-1. An EventSequence observes *two or more different types* events.
+1. An EventSequence observes *two or more different event types*.

 2. The event types must follow a particular order.